finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 ## acceptEstimateValuationPoint

-> ValuationPointDataResponse acceptEstimateValuationPoint(scope, code, valuationPointDataRequest)
+> AcceptEstimateValuationPointResponse acceptEstimateValuationPoint(scope, code, valuationPointDataRequest)

 [EXPERIMENTAL] AcceptEstimateValuationPoint: Accepts an Estimate Valuation Point.

 Accepts the specified estimate Valuation Point.
-Should the Valuation Point differ since the valuation Point was last run, status will be marked as &#39;Candidate&#39;, otherwise it will be marked as &#39;Final&#39;
+Should the Valuation Point differ since the Valuation Point was last run, both Valuation Points will be returned and status will be marked as &#39;Candidate&#39;,  otherwise it will be marked as &#39;Final&#39;.

 ### Example